Daimler Group key figures 2016

 Daimler remained hesitant on electric mobility

 Daimler says it was the first manufacturer to offer a series-produced e-car in 2007 with its smart brand microcar fortwo electric drive.
 It was also a major shareholder in US electric car pioneer Tesla from 2009 to 2014.
-But despite spectacular concept cars like the autonomous F 015 (pictured), the Stuttgart-based company remained sceptical on the future of electric mobility longer than Munich arch rival BMW, which boasted its dedicated electric “i” brand.
+But despite spectacular concept cars like the autonomous F 015 (pictured), the Stuttgart-based company remained sceptical on the future of electric mobility longer than Munich arch rival BMW, which boasted its dedicated electric “i” brand [see factsheet Early e-car starter BMW plans new mobility sprint].

 As a consequence, Daimler offers electric cars only as a modification of models originally developed for conventional combustion engines.
 The company started its own battery cell production in Germany but stopped in late 2015 because it was too costly.
-Mercedes-Benz says its current hybrid range comprises 13 models.
+But it started construction of its new 500 million euro battery factory in the East German town of Kamenz in 2017, where cells from other suppliers are assembled into battery packs.

 “Radical” switch to e-car sub-brand